 At the HPE stand they showed the new HPE ProLiant gen 10 servers and their current storage portfolio 3PAR, Nimble.
-A beta version of the HPE ProLiant DL360 G10 was displayed and there was a iLO5 demo.
+A beta version of the HPE ProLiant DL360 G10 was displayed and there was an iLO5 demo.

 The Dell EMC stand was one of the largest on VMworld.
 They displayed all their main products and were displaying demos.

 I could blog all day about the announcements and sessions but luckily all information is available for everyone.
-You can find the sessions at the vendor websites or on YouTube.
+You can find the sessions on the vendor websites or on YouTube.
 The company I work for has created a dedicated page to display all the VMworld news items.

 Today I faced a problem with a HPE MSA storage array.
 The storage array was not displaying its web interface and a firmware upgrade was required.
 After sometime, I noticed there is a build-in FTP flash.
 About two hours later I finally got the latest firmware installed.

 Download the firmware from the HPE website.

 Extract the bin file from the downloaded bundle.

 Start a SSH session with an available controller (no preferred choice between controller A & B)